xaratustrah/dolphinlog/README.md

 #### Installation

+The simplest way is to use PyPI:

+    pip install otterlog

-otterlog needs a working Python 3 installation.
+Other than that, `otterlog` needs a working Python 3 installation.
 Just put the script somewhere you can call it, e.g. by symbolic linking to `/usr/local/bin`.